nix-community/nixpkgs-lint/readme.md

-# Semantic linter for nixpkgs using tree-sitter 🌳 + ❄️
+# Semantic linter for Nixpkgs using tree-sitter 🌳 + ❄️

 [![asciicast](https://asciinema.org/a/483977.svg)](https://asciinema.org/a/483977)

-This is a semantic linter for nixpkgs that uses [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+This is a semantic linter for Nixpkgs that uses [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
 Currently we have the following detections: